 - Chronic low back pain is caused by difficulty in understanding what is causing it.

 - Diagnosing lumbar instability & treatment with Prolotherapy, PRP, cortisone, and nerve blocks.

 - The problem of treatments for lumbar spinal instability is the subject of numerous medical research papers.

 - Aren’t degenerated discs the problem of low back pain?

-- What makes the spine stable?
-What makes the spine unstable?
+- What makes the lumbar spine stable?
+What makes the lumbar spine unstable?

 Treating back pain and lumbar spinal instability

 Treating chronic back pain can be tricky.
-Somedays a person’s back will hurt them tremendously, other days the person feels little to no pain.
-To the person with the back pain, it is a mystery to them why their back hurts sometimes and other times does not.
+Somedays a person’s back will hurt tremendously, other days the person feels little to no pain.
+To the person with back pain, it is a mystery to them why their back hurts sometimes and other times does not.
 Was their disc not as herniated today?
 Was their nerves not as compressed today?
 How come their muscles were not sore today?
-For most the answer is an unstable spine or spinal instability that causes pain with certain and prolonged movements, but limited or no pain with other activity.
+For most, the answer is an unstable spine or spinal instability that causes pain with certain and prolonged movements, but limited or no pain with other activities.